Get the latest in kids' media, tech, and news right to your inbox

 Of course, nothing is entirely fail-safe -- and you'll still want to have conversations about making good choices.
 Here's an overview of the different levels of protection available.

 - Smart phones and tablets.
-Some mobile devices come with basic parental controls -- but the options vary a lot depending on what you have.
-You can also download apps to track and control online activity, including text messaging and social media.
+If you have an iPhone or iPad, the company's iOS 12 operating system now offers built-in parental controls for mobile devices.
+Android devices vary a lot in what they offer, but yours may include device-management features which you can find in the settings.
+Google is planning features for its next operating system that will let you set limits on your Android phone and your kids' phones.
+You can also download apps, such as Google's Family Link, to track and control online activity, including text messaging and social media.
 If you're an Amazon user, Kindle Fire tablets come preloaded with Kindle FreeTime parental controls.
 (Learn how to set parental controls on the iPhone and how to lock down your iPad.)

 Good to know: To monitor your kid's social media accounts, you'll need their passwords and user names.

 Good for: Younger kids.
 Once kids get older, they will either resist any attempt to limit their access or simply figure out a way to defeat what you've restricted.